The BigQuery data manipulation language (DML) enables you to update, insert, and delete data from your BigQuery tables.

 - You must use standard SQL.
 To enable standard SQL, see Switching SQL dialects.

-- Each DML statement initiates an implicit transaction, which means that changes made by the statement are automatically committed at the end of each successful DML statement.
+Each DML statement initiates an implicit transaction, which means that changes made by the statement are automatically committed at the end of each successful DML statement.
 There is no support for multi-statement transactions.

-tabledata.insertallmethod) cannot be modified using
+tabledata.insertallmethod) cannot be modified with

 MERGEstatements.
 Recent writes are typically those that occur within the last 30 minutes.
 Note that all other rows in the table remain modifiable by using

 Queries that contain DML statements cannot use a wildcard table as the target of the query.
 For example, a wildcard table can be used in the

 UPDATEquery, but a wildcard table cannot be used as the target of the